gzzhanghao/vue-reactivity-decorators/README.md

 ### @ref.shallow

-Mark a property as reactive but keep its value clean.
+Mark a property reactive but keep its value clean.

 __Example:__